-An applicant is considered for admission as a PhD track student if s/he meets the following minimum admission requirements:
+Applicants are considered for admission as a PhD track student if they meet the following minimum admission requirements:

-- A bachelor's degree in any of the disciplines approved by the department to which the candidate is applying from AUB or other recognized institution of higher learning with a minimum major and cumulative average of 3.7 or its equivalent. - The same requirements for the application, for students holding a master's degree, apply to the accelerated PhD track.
+- > A bachelor's degree in any of the disciplines approved by the department to which the candidates are applying from AUB or other recognized institution of higher learning with a minimum major and cumulative GPA of 3.7 or its equivalent. - > The same requirements for the application, for students holding a master's degree, apply to the accelerated PhD track.

-The student should consult with specific programs to learn about minimum requirements for completion of the accelerated PhD track degree.
-It is possible that some programs will require that the student complete her/his master's degree before starting the PhD degree.
+The students should consult with specific programs to learn about minimum requirements for completion of the accelerated PhD track degree.
+It is possible that some programs will require that the students complete their master's degree before starting the PhD degree.

-In selecting students to the PhD program, the Faculty Graduate Studies Committee recognizes other evidence of achievement-whenever present - such as research potential or experience, work experience, publications, or other creative work or scholarly activity.
-In considering such criteria, the Faculty Graduate Studies Committee will give serious consideration to departmental recommendations for admission in some cases for applicants who do not meet the minimum requirements of grade point average indicated above but instead have presented clear evidence of creative activity and academic potential.
-Departments must present to the Faculty Graduate Studies Committee a justification of such admission recommendations.
+In selecting students to the PhD program, the faculty/school Graduate Studies Committee recognizes other evidence of achievement-whenever present - such as research potential or experience, work experience, publications, or other creative work or scholarly activity.
+In considering such criteria, the faculty/school Graduate Studies Committee will give serious consideration to departmental recommendations for admission in some cases for applicants who do not meet the minimum requirements of grade point average indicated above but instead have presented clear evidence of creative activity and academic potential.
+Departments must present to the faculty/school Graduate Studies Committee a justification of such admission recommendations.
 The Graduate Studies Committee will review these cases and will make its final recommendation on a case-by-case basis.